Monday, September 21, 2015

 Company annual lunch just before Chinese New Year in 2007.

-This is one of the photos uploaded in the chat group.
+This is one of the photos uploaded by Low Wooi Kiang in the

-Recently, he set up a chat group to link up with all his ex-colleagues he once worked with in 2006-2007.
-He uploaded a lot of photos including one selfie he took with me in January 2015 when we bumped into each other in KLIA2 when I was on my way back to KK from KL.
+Recently, Low created a chat group to reconnect with his former colleagues from his 2006–2007 stint.
+He shared a collection of photos - memories from his time with us - including a selfie he took with me back in January 2015, when we unexpectedly ran into each other at KLIA2 while I was en route from KL back to Kota Kinabalu.

-There are many people we cross path with.
-Some come and then move on and are never seen or heard again.
-It has always been my hope that these encounters would be mutually enriching and beneficial and that they would make a difference.
+Throughout life, we cross paths with many people.
+Some stay longer than others.
+Some move on and are never seen or heard from again.
+It has always been my hope that these encounters, however brief, are mutually enriching - that they leave a positive mark and make a difference, however small.

 itq7otFtKhYlvgG1ugrpDmLBF_uzpP8MSCwMnn1QDUo